ParaGroup/WindFlow/README.md

   doi={10.1109/TPDS.2021.3073970}
 }
 ```

+# Requests for Modifications
+If you are using WindFlow for your purposes and you are interested in specific modifications of the API (or of the runtime system), please send an email to the maintainer.

 # Contributors
 The main developer and maintainer of WindFlow is [Gabriele Mencagli](mailto:gabriele.mencagli@unipi.it) (Department of Computer Science, University of Pisa, Italy).